tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * Let's throw together some tests for the model
-* I'm not going to get too deep into testing since that's a big subject
+* I'm not going to get too deep into testing since that's a big subject, just want to give an overview

 ```rb [|6-9|10-12|14-18]